Answers to Your Questions Related to the 2021 AMC Huts Season

 A: Lonesome Lake, Galehead, Mizpah Spring, and Carter Notch huts will have bunkrooms that will contain only the group in the reservation.
 Greenleaf and Lakes of the Clouds huts will have a mix of bunkrooms and bunk spaces.
 Zealand and Madison Spring huts consist solely of bunk spaces that do not have doors between cohorts spaces.

 Efforts have been made through physical changes to buildings and decreased occupancy to provide a buffer between bunk spaces so that guests will feel as though they have their own space even if it is not truly a private room.
-When you are staying in the huts, please do your best to ensure everyone’s comfort and safety by respecting the buffer spaces and privacy barriers.
+When you are staying in the huts, please do your best to ensure everyone’s comfort and safety by wearing your masks and respecting the buffer spaces and privacy barriers.

 Q: Can I reserve a specific bunkroom?